-Individuals applying for Canadian permanent resident status who plan to reside in Québec must acquire a certificat de sélection du Québec as the first stage of the permanent residency application process.
-The CSQ is awarded by the Québec government once the applicant has demonstrated that he/she has met the province’s selection requirements.
+Individuals applying for Canadian permanent resident status who plan to reside in Quebec must acquire a Certificat de sélection du Québec as the first stage of the permanent residency application process.
+The CSQ is awarded by the Quebec government once the applicant has demonstrated that he/she has met the province’s selection requirements.

-The Canada Border Services Agency manages the access of people and goods to/from Canada at Canadian ports of entry, including the three major marine ports (Vancouver, Halifax and Montréal), 119 land, 27 rail and 13 international airports of entry in Canada.
+The Canada Border Services Agency manages the access of people and goods to/from Canada at Canadian ports of entry, including the three major marine ports (Vancouver, Halifax and Montreal), 119 land, 27 rail and 13 international airports of entry in Canada.
 Border services officers make the final decision on who may enter Canada.

 Visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA) as of March 15, 2016.
-Exceptions to this requirement include U.S. citizens and travellers with a valid visa as well as those issued a Work Permit after August 1, 2015.
+Exceptions to this requirement include United States citizens and travellers with a valid visa as well as those issued a Work Permit after August 1, 2015.
 Entry requirements for other methods of travel (land, sea) have not changed.

 The LMIA application is submitted by the Employer to Service Canada, who evaluates the job offer and decides whether the job offered to a non-Canadian will have a negative impact on the labour market in Canada.
 The confirmation is called a positive Labour Market Impact Assessment, reflecting the determination that the job offer will have a neutral or positive impact on the Canadian labour market.
 The LMIA is given for a specific period of time.
-Once Service Canada has rendered its decision, it then informs Citizenship and Immigration Canada so that the work permit may be issued for the duration of the LMIA period.
-When a work permit extension is required, a new Labour Market Impact Assessment on must be acquired by the Employer.
+Once Service Canada has rendered its decision, it then informs Immigration, Refugees and Citizenship Canada (IRCC) so that the work permit may be issued for the duration of the LMIA period.
+When a work permit extension is required, a new Labour Market Impact Assessment must be acquired by the Employer.

-The Province of Québec has jurisdiction over the selection of persons coming into Québec temporarily or permanently as well as their integration into Québec society.
+The Province of Quebec has jurisdiction over the selection of persons coming into Quebec temporarily or permanently as well as their integration into Quebec society.

 This is the point of entry to Canada where travelers or goods enter the country under official supervision.
 It is also the point where many benefits (work permits, study permits, permanent residence) are granted.

 The Record of Landing (issued until 2002) or Confirmation of Permanent Residence (issued after 2002) is awarded after the individual has been approved for permanent resident status by the Government of Canada.
-It is generally issued at the port of entry in a process known as “landing”.
+It is generally issued at the port of entry in a process known as “landing.”
 Once received, the individual no longer needs a work permit (or study period) to be legally entitled to work (or study) in Canada.
 Both documents contain the individual’s personal information (name, date of birth, country of birth, etc.) that was relevant at the time that he/she became a permanent resident of Canada.

 Citizens of the following countries need a temporary resident visa to enter Canada.